Small Particle Cleaning – A How To

 Carpeting – I always suggest removal and replacement of carpet.
 It isn’t just the carpet that is a risk for contamination but also the carpet pad underneath.
 If you really want to keep the clean the carpet, so long as it has no active growth it can be cleaned by HEPA vacuuming first.
 You will vacuum it in every direction including on the diagonal.
 This typically means 8 pass overs.
 After the knockdown fogging, you will then do a hot water extraction using the Haven Carpet Cleaner.

 Clothing, towels, drapes, bedding, linens and other machine washable items can be laundered normally with Remedy Laundry Detergent, EC3 Laundry Additive, or my DIY Mold Remover Laundry Detergent.
-Dry-cleaning is not effective in removing mold from fabrics.

 Important documents and papers – These are very prone to moisture damage and mold.
 When possible, these should be discarded.
 If they will be used frequently then it would be preferable to make copies, store the original and use the copy for handling.
 Cardboard boxes are prone to mold so papers should not be stored in cardboard filing boxes.
 Instead, plastic air-tight filing boxes are a good choice.
 I personally use these filing boxes.